bendi/maracuya-jukebox/README.md

 maracuyá-jukebox [![Build Status](https://travis-ci.org/bendi/maracuya-jukebox.png?branch=master)](https://travis-ci.org/bendi/maracuya-jukebox)
 ===============

 Maracuyá is a javascript based virutal mp3 player that lets you control your playlist from a browser.
-It goes on IE, Safari, Firefox, Chrome under different operating systems: Windows, Linux, Mac OS
+It support all major browsers including: IE, Safari, Firefox, Chrome and different operating systems: Windows, Linux, Mac OS

 Read more on http://maracuya-jukebox.com